scriptnull/vishnubharathi.codes/source/_posts/cuelang.md

 This means that the order in which we write a config in the config file does not matter - pretty much like other config formats.

+### Types

 One of the cool things that CUE is doing which we don't see much in the wild is having "types" for the configuration.
 Like we mention types in a real programming language, we could use types in CUE to represent how the config should look like.
+I guess this in turn will be used by the tooling to validate the config.

-Example config from the docs example:
+Example config from the docs:

 ```cue
 #Spec: {